On Existence of Truthful Fair Cake Cutting Mechanisms: On Weaker Truthful Guarantees, Risk-Averse Truthfulness

+In Table~\ref{tab:mechanisms}, we present the satisfabilities of the four above-mentioned truthful notions for many (deterministic) mechanisms discussed in this paper, including the two classical mechanisms, the Dubins-Spanier moving-knife procedure~\cite{dubins1961cut} and the Even-Paz algorithm~\cite{even1984note} (see sect.~\ref{sect:RAT_P} for their descriptions), the equitability procedure proposed by Brams, Jones and Klamler~\cite{brams2006better} (see \ref{append:Brams2} for its description), the variant of the moving-knife procedure proposed by Ortega and Segal-Halevi~\cite{ortega2022obvious} (see \ref{append:OSmovingknife} for its description), and the three mechanisms proposed in this paper (see Sect.~\ref{sect:RAT_EF} and Sect.~\ref{sect:RAT_P} for their descriptions).

-We remark that there is a common Bayesian model capturing the uncertainty of other agents' private information: define a probability distribution from which an agent believes that the other agents' private information is drawn (typically, this distribution depends on the information this agent has).
-However, in our case, we do not see any natural way to define a probability distribution over piecewise constant functions.
+Finally, we remark that a common Bayesian model captures the uncertainty of other agents' private information: define a probability distribution from which an agent believes that the other agents' private information is drawn (typically, this distribution depends on the information this agent has).
+This is a typical setting in the auction theory (e.g., an agent believes that another agent's valuation on an item is drawn uniformly at random from $[0,1]$).
+However, in our case, we do not see any natural way to define a probability distribution over piecewise-constant functions.